MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - https://onlinepngtools.com/ for adaptation of the PNG-icons
 - OpenStreetMaps, OpentTopoMaps  are great services.
 - Nominatim for reverse geo-coding: https://nominatim.org/release-docs/develop/api/Reverse/
+- MediaWiki for the PHP-Code to extract EXIF-Meta from Webp images

 # Note for Developers
 - unit tests